EngineerRancho/EngineerRancho/README.md

 - 🤔 I’m looking for help with ... can't say
 - 💬 Ask me about ... myself 😅
 - 📫 How to reach me: ...
 Prefer Links on Profile
-- ⚡ Fun fact: ... solving the issues in issue solving.!
+- ⚡ Fun fact: ... solving the issues in your issue solvings.!
 -->